dk14/wolfram-mega/docs/contracts.md

 }
 ```

-> `dependsOn` is a list - offer depends on ALL of dependent outcomes to fulfill

-> `offerRefs` is a list too - offer depends on ANY of the offers to fulfill selected outcome.
-This approach allows for trivial Merkle-tree-like optimisations in DSLs: same contract can be re-used as a subcontract.
-It is reverse hash-tree though.

 Unlike with Marlowe - money preservation property is ensured in the language design, rather than with SMT-solvers.

 > In the composite contract js-eDSL pseudo-code above - `receive` represents full collateral for a participant.
 It is implicit "syntax sugar" because it's only needed to assert money preservation (eDSL can check that collateral computed as a sum of bets made by a given party (for worst-case outcomes) equals to the number specified in `receive`).